The 11 Best Apps For Getting The Most Out Of Your Mac

 Cobook Contacts integrates social media with your Mac's contact database to make it way more useful.

 Can't reach someone via phone or text?
 With Cobook installed, you'll instantly have several other ways of reaching out to them via social media.
-Plus, it adds all of that to the same database that iCloud uses, so it will be synced over to your iPhone and iPad as well.
+Plus, it adds all of that to the same database that iCloud uses, so it'll be synced over to your iPhone and iPad as well.

 Price: $9.99